Choosing Clear or Clever Copy For Your Website

 English is hard.
 It’s full of exceptions and rules that are defined by their exceptions.
 There are several hundred thousand English words, many of which sound alike or are spelled the same way.
 Commas and apostrophes have precise purposes, but they stick out (or change your meaning entirely) when they’re in the wrong place.

 And I’m a huge fan of this crazy, confusing, and complicated language.
-I love it so much, I made it my full-time job!
+I love it so much that I made it my full-time job!

 It can be daunting to try to get it all right.
-And a focus on perfect grammar can result in formal, stuffy, or confusing copy.
+A focus on perfect grammar can result in formal, stuffy, or confusing copy.

 This leads us to the question: does clear or clever copy make a stronger impact on your reader?